joelnil123/Find-Lia/README.md

-App to helt student find a internspot
+App to help student find a internspot